Image shared by @iam_chantla

-You can also try a leave-on exfoliant with BHA as a gentler alternative to scrubs or brushes to reduce oil, unclog pores, and smooth skin that’s dry and flaky.
+You can also try a leave-on exfoliant with BHA as a gentler alternative to scrubs or brushes to reduce excess oil, unclog pores, and smooth skin that’s dry and flaky.
 Try looking for one that is a gel or water-based formula.

 Skin boosters and essences are designed to give your skin an extra boost of nourishment and hydration to help strengthen and stabilize your skin’s barrier.

 Both of these are great steps to add to your skin care regime.
 A retinol serum plays well with combination skin and doesn’t usually make your skin too dry or too oily but helps maintain a happy medium.

 Essences are similar to serum and work to balance and hydrate your skin so that it’s ready to fully absorb the next skincare product you apply.
 Some essences are aimed at moisturizing, but others are also designed to exfoliate and help brighten your complexion.

 The skin around your eyes is extremely delicate and vulnerable to damage.
 Using an under eye cream is essential in delivering nourishment and hydration to the skin.
 This can help reduce the signs of fine lines and aging, as well as prevent dehydration and dark, unsightly circles.
-You don’t have to use a lot, and you shouldn’t rub too hard when you’re applying it, but it’s definitely a step you don’t want to skip if you want to maintain a fresh, youthful look.
+You don’t have to use it a lot, and you shouldn’t rub too hard when you’re applying it, but it’s definitely a step you don’t want to skip if you want to maintain a fresh, youthful look.

 Moisturizing combination skin can be tricky.
 You don’t want to apply anything too heavy, as that will only increase the shine in your T zone.
 You also want to make sure the drier areas of your skin are getting plenty of hydration.